-Method 1 - This method employs an actuarially determined factor of the probability that current employees will remain in state service until they are eligible for retirement.
-This method is an option where the dollar value of sick leave is readily available or can be calculated by multiplying the total sick leave hours accumulated by the average hourly pay rate of the employees.
-The dollar value of sick leave accumulated as of year-end is divided by four (since the state's buy-out policy is one day for every four accumulated) and then multiplied by the actuarially determined factor representing the probability that leave will be cashed out.
+To calculate the liability, the dollar value of sick leave accumulated as of year-end is divided by four (since the state's buy-out policy is one day for every four accumulated) and then multiplied by the actuarially determined factor representing the probability that leave will be cashed out at retirement.
 This factor will be available annually from OFM Statewide Accounting.
+Agencies that use a leave system other than the Human Resources Management System (HRMS) may use alternative methods for determining the accumulated sick leave estimated to be cashed out or used as sick leave based on data from their leave system.